Migrating to Bazel Modules (a.k.a. Bzlmod) - Maintaining Compatibility, Part 1¶

 This post describes how to design a repository to remain compatible with both

-and Bzlmod, and with newer and older dependency versions.
+WORKSPACE and Bzlmod, and with newer and older dependency versions.
 Just as

 importantly, in the next two posts, we'll discuss testing approaches to help